-- 12. Work towards shared multi-stakeholder, multisectoral platforms at country level for monitoring and review of the response, including stakeholder roles, capacities and results, by building on existing mechanisms and platforms. - a.
+- 12. Work towards shared multistakeholder, multisectoral platforms at country level for monitoring and review of the response, including stakeholder roles, capacities and results, by building on existing mechanisms and platforms - a.
 The Joint Programme should work with relevant partners in countries, particularly the Country Coordinating Mechanism and PEPFAR, to harmonize monitoring, reporting and evaluation instruments and align them with country systems. - b.
 Building on the Global AIDS Monitoring exercise, the Joint Programme should support countries to establish an inclusive platform that would allow government, civil society and international partners to regularly review the state of the epidemic and response, promote mutual accountability and inform decision-making on national programmes and priorities.
 Such reviews could be informed by an independent evaluation. - 13.
-Reinvigorate the strategic policy focus and coherence of the CCO. - The CCO should engage in regular in-depth discussions on the result areas of the UNAIDS 2016-2021 Strategy.
-Cosponsor heads of agencies would be expected to subsequently report back to their respective boards on these strategic discussions. - b.
-The UNAIDS Executive Director should co-chair CCO meetings with a Cosponsor agency head who would co-chair on a rotational basis so as to facilitate continuity and accountability as well as broader ownership.
-The Cosponsor Co-Chair and the UNAIDS Executive Director would jointly manage the agenda of the CCO.
+Reinvigorate the strategic policy focus and coherence of the CCO - The CCO should engage in regular in-depth discussions on the result areas of the UNAIDS Strategy.
+Cosponsor Heads of Agency would be expected to subsequently

-c.
-The UNAIDS Executive Director should submit a short report on outcomes of each CCO to the United Nations Secretary-General.
+- report back to their respective Boards on these strategic discussions. - b.
+The UNAIDS Executive Director should co-chair CCO meetings with a Cosponsor Head of Agency who would serve as the other Co-Chair on a rotational basis so as to facilitate continuity and accountability as well as broader ownership.
+The Cosponsor Co-Chair and the UNAIDS Executive Director would jointly manage the agenda of the CCO. - The UNAIDS Executive Director should submit a short report on outcomes of each CCO to the UN Secretary-General.

-All relevant stakeholders in the Joint Programme: the UNAIDS Secretariat, Cosponsors leadership, their staff and their boards.
+All relevant stakeholders in the Joint Programme (Secretariat Cosponsors leadership, staff and their Boards):

-- Pursue greater policy coherence across the boards of UNAIDS and its Cosponsors and ensure greater commitment to the AIDS response: - a.
-Within the PCB and Cosponsor boards, as well as the boards of the Global Fund, UNITAID, Stop TB Partnership, etc., Member States are encouraged to ensure coherence of their positions on the AIDS response and the Joint Programme.
+- 14. Pursue greater policy coherence across the Boards of UNAIDS and its Cosponsors and ensure greater commitment to the AIDS response - a.
+Within the UNAIDS Board and different Cosponsor Boards (as well as the Boards of the Global Fund, UNITAID, Stop TB, etc.), Member States are encouraged to ensure coherence of their positions on the AIDS response and the Joint Programme.
 Civil society plays a key monitoring role in promoting such coherence and commitment to the response. - b.
-All Cosponsor agency heads-supported by their respective global AIDS coordinators, who play a vital role in mainstreaming HIV across their organizations should commit to ensuring that relevant AIDS policy decisions made in the PCB are brought for substantive discussion within their respective boards, and that reporting recognizes, where relevant, that Cosponsor outputs and results are generated by the organization as a Cosponsor of the Joint Programme.
+All Cosponsor Heads of Agency, supported by their respective 'Global AIDS Coordinators' who play a vital role in mainstreaming HIV across their organizations, should commit to ensuring that relevant AIDS policy decisions made in the UNAIDS Board are brought for substantive discussion within their Boards, and that reporting recognize, where relevant, that Cosponsor outputs and results are generated by the organization as a Cosponsor of the Joint Programme.

-CONCLUSIONS AND NEXT STEPS
+CONCLUSIONS & NEXT STEPS

-In the view of the panel, the mandate of the Joint Programme remains as relevant today as it was 20 years ago when initially conceived.
+In the view of the Panel, the mandate of the Joint Programme remains as relevant today as it was 20 years ago when initially conceived.
 To reach the global commitments for 2020 and 2030, the AIDS response needs the Joint Programme to continue to fulfil its functions.
-We offer here several recommendations on refining, resetting and reinforcing financing and accountability, joint working and governance, so as to provide the needed momentum and to support efforts at all levels.
+We offer here several recommendations on refining, resetting and reinforcing financing and accountability, ways of working and governance, so as to provide the needed momentum and to support efforts at all levels.
 If these recommendations are taken on board, we believe it would have positive returns on investments in the Joint Programme, bringing better results for countries.